datumnova/duckdb_onelake/README.md

 ### Current Limitations

-- The extension only works with normal lakehouses; schema-enabled lakehouses still fail to attach due to a Fabric API limitation ([details](https://learn.microsoft.com/en-us/fabric/data-engineering/lakehouse-schemas#public-preview-limitations)).
 - Iceberg remains read-only for now; all write paths target Delta tables.
 - `DROP TABLE` currently removes the catalog entry only.
 It does **not** delete the backing folders or `_delta_log` files inside the OneLake lakehouse, even when those directories are empty.
 - `DELETE` and `UPDATE` do not support `RETURNING` clauses yet.